Key Points

 The Benefits of Throughput

-Downtime reduction – Less downtime creates the opportunity for more throughput, which means a greater quantity of sellable product if the demand is there.
+Downtime reduction – Less downtime creates the opportunity for more throughput.
+It means a greater quantity of sellable products if the demand is there.

 Greater profitability – Better throughput means meeting set quotas and increasing profit